gpdowney/Dawn-of-Somethings/src/matriarchy.md

 Gross attempted to destroy his super ego with drugs and polyamory.

-Jung took Gross' collective unconscious idea, but left out the women.
+Carl Jung took Gross' collective unconscious idea, but left out the women.

 Gross also invented the introvert-extrovert binary.